 - Having a meal plan so I didn’t have to decide what to eat, ever.

-- De-cluttering really reduced the amount of clothes I owned making it much easier to pick something to wear each day.
+- Decluttering really reducing the number of clothes I owned making it much easier to pick something to wear each day.

-- Writing a to-do list for each day the night before, so I can just complete the tasks without have to decide what to do and when.
+- Writing a to-do list for each day the night before, so I can just complete the tasks without having to decide what to do and when.
 This really increases productivity.

 See where you seem to get stuck in your own life and then create an automation for that area.

 For example, perhaps you find mornings and getting ready a massive struggle.
 If so, create a morning routine checklist so you literally just do the next task on your list until you’re done without having to think!

-I have touched on this a few times but it deserves it own spot because it did make such a massive difference to my depression when it was really bad.
+I have touched on this a few times but it deserves its own spot because it did make such a massive difference to my depression when it was really bad.

 Eating the right food is really important when you are unwell so having that process kind of automated for me was incredible.

 Also, having an eating disorder means that mealtimes can be fraught with panic and indecision, couple that with the depression and the meal plan was a lifesaver.

-Now I’m feeling a lot better I am enjoying not having a meal plan in place and being a little more creative and fun with my food.
+Now I’m feeling a lot better I enjoy not having a meal plan in place and being a little more creative and fun with my food.

-Although saying that I do plan my all dinners at the beginning of the week and have a few different breakfasts and lunches that I kind of rotate through.
+Although saying that I do still plan all my dinners at the beginning of the week and have a few different breakfasts and lunches that I kind of rotate through.
 So really I am still meal planning, just in a slightly less regimented way.